rktjmp/fennel-cljlib/doc/core.md

 items each, at offsets `step` apart.
 If `step` is not supplied, defaults to `n`, i.e. the partitions do not overlap.
-If a `pad` collection is supplied, use its elements as necessary to complete last partition upto `n` items.
+If a `pad` collection is supplied, use its elements as necessary to complete last partition up to `n` items.
 In case there are not enough padding elements, return a partition with less than `n` items.

 ## `identity`